DDMAL/MIRAI/README.md

 The content management system (CMS) used for this site is [Forestry](https://forestry.io/).
 This is where blog entries and website contents are added, edited, and maintained.
 Contact [Evan Savage](mailto:evan.savage@mail.mcgill.ca) or [Emily Hopkins](mailto:emily.hopkins@mcgill.ca) to gain access to the CMS.

-Blog entries and website content are written in Markdown, which makes it easy to add text, headers, images, and lists to a new post.
+Blog entries and website content are written in Markdown, which make it easy to add text, links, images, and lists to a new post.
 Here is a [Markdown Cheat Sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to consult for any necessary formatting.

 In the picture above, you can see how each of the links for navigation on the SIMSSA website correspond to an editable tab on the sidebar of the CMS.
 The next section will explain in further detail how each component is edited and what output should be expected.

 ### CMS Navigation

 Any content that needs to be added or adjusted on the SIMSSA site can mostly be done in the Forestry CMS.
 When selecting any of the tabs on the sidebar, you will either be taken to a Markdown file or folder.
 When editing or adding a new Markdown file, the default editing style is a What-You-See-Is-What-You-Get (WYSIWIG [wiss-e-wig]) editor.
 Formatting for each paragraph, header, link, etc. will automatically take place, and explicit Markdown syntax will automatically be reflected in the editor.
 If it is preferred, click on the ellipsis in the upper right hand corner to change to edit in 'Raw' mode, where the Markdown is explicitly written.
+Markdown files can also be injected with HTML if the default styling is not satisfactory.

 <br>